-Please read this article “Docker Overview” to learn how to install and run it.
+- Please read this article “Docker Overview” to learn how to install and run it.

 - Execute command “docker run -d –name selenium-grid-hub selenium/hub” to start the Hub.

-You can also use “docker run -d -p 8888:4444 –name selenium-grid-hub selenium/hub” to map a physical machine’s port to the Hub container listening port.
+- You can also use “docker run -d -p 8888:4444 –name selenium-grid-hub selenium/hub” to map a physical machine’s port to the Hub container listening port.

 -d means detached.
 If you specify this parameter then the container will run at the background as a daemon. -p means map a local(physical host machine) port to the container port. -p 8888:4444 means you can use http://docker_machine_ip:8888/grid to access the container's web console

-- After the Hub container start up.
-Browse following url to see the container’s web console. http://192.168.99.100:4444/grid
+- After the Hub container startup.
+Browse the following url to see the container’s web console http://192.168.99.100:4444/grid.

-1. Select on container in left panel.
+- Select one container on the left panel.

-3. Change port number in the “Configure ports” area.
+- Change port number in the “Configure ports” area.

 - The command “docker logs container_name” is used to list all the configuration information for a container.
 If the last line text is “Selenium Grid hub is up and running” in logs that means the Hub is running and ready for Nodes to register.

-Steps To Setup Nodes
+4. Steps To Setup Docker Nodes.